marchdf/StatInf1/expo_clt.md

 # Comparing the sample variance to the theoretical variance

-The sample variance is `r var_sim_means` and the theoretical variance is `r var_theory_means`.
+The sample variance is 0.6308244 and the theoretical variance is 0.625.
 As you can see in this figure, which is identical to the previous one with the expected normal distribution contour, the distribution of the means follows a normal distribution $ N(\mu, \frac{sigma}{\sqrt(n)}$